ramagepe/hackernews_scrapper/README.md

 2. Selecting the number of posts and pages to scrap

 ## Before running
-[Install Poetry](https://python-poetry.org/docs/#installation) in your system of not already installed and then run:
+[Install Poetry](https://python-poetry.org/docs/#installation) in your system if not already installed and then run inside the project directory:
 ```
 poetry init
 ```